LLazarek/blame-evaluation-gt/writing/reviews/icfp21-changelog.md

 Review B:
 > - L431 "type-level mistake":  Is it the same as a impedance mismatch?
-*Revised the terminology in section 2 (pages 2-4) around impedance mismatches and boundaries to clarify this.*
+*Revise the terminology in section 2 (pages 2-4) around impedance mismatches and boundaries to clarify this.*

 Review B:
 > - L556: It would be helpful to describe how to extend trails and how to
 >   determine if there is no scenario to be added.
 (This comment is also related
 >   to the issue with Natural blame).
-*The new example at the beginning of discussion section (9, pages 22-23) should address this.*
+*Add new example at the beginning of discussion section (9, pages 22-23) which should address this.*

 Review B: